-Grant: From day one, the supportable LO has had a profound influence on the design of the airplane.
+SLD: The program inherited a significant LO legacy capability given that Northrop Grumman a profound influence on the design of the airplane.
 In fact, the element that is manufactured into the skin was an initiative brought about by our LO maintenance discipline.
-We've also had a profound influence on the selection of the materials and then, once they were decided upon, we helped refine the properties to make them more workable for field use.
+We've also had a profound influence on the selection of the materials and then, over the life of the airplane, again, without having once they were decided upon, we helped refine the properties to make them more workable for field use.
 In addition, our team has innovated and simplified tools and processes and reduced the training burden so that all can be easily done in a unit-level environment.